Wuzzmi/swe1r-autosplitter-libresplit/README.md

 -- TIMING METHOD  -->In race GT | RT No Loads | Real Time | [1,2,3] = [1](LRT)
    timeMethod = 1,--> [0](IGT)  |   [1](LRT)  | [2+](RTA) |
 ----------------------------------------------------------|-------------------
--- REQUIRES 1ST PLACE, or if [false] requires 4th place,  |     [2] = [true]
+-- REQUIRES 1ST PLACE, If [false] requires 4th place,     |     [2] = [true]
    req1st = false, --  and 3rd on SMR/BB/BEC              |   [1,3] = [false]
 ----------------------------------------------------------|-------------------
--- "START RACE" TIMER TRIGGER (SEMIFUNCTIONAL) - Move     |
+-- "START RACE" TIMER TRIGGER (Semifunctional) - Move     |
    trigSR = false, -- from "Track Select" > "START RACE"  |   [1,2] = [false]
 ----------------------------------------------------------|-------------------
--- ENABLE RESET TRIGGER - triggers at file selection.     |
+-- ENABLE RESET TRIGGER - Triggers at file selection.     |
-   reset = true, -- [false] for mid-run file switch.      |     [3] = [false]
+   reset = true, -- set [false] if switching mode mid-run.|     [3] = [false]
 ----------------------------------------------------------\___________________
--- REMOVE UNFOCUSED TIME (TABBED OUT) requires RT No Loads noTab = false, -- Affects all presets [timeMethod = 1]
+-- REMOVE UNFOCUSED TIME (Tabbed-Out Time) Requires RT No Loads. noTab = false, -- Only affects LRT [timeMethod = 1], thus all presets.
 ------------------------------------------------------------------------------
--- VIEW EXTRA STATS IN TERMINAL (when LibreSplit is run through the terminal). viewTermStats = false, -- Toggles the view of the following extra info.
+-- VIEW EXTRA STATS IN TERMINAL (when LibreSplit is run through the terminal). viewTermStats = false, -- Toggles the view of the following extra stats.
 --  --  -VIEWABLE STATS  --  --  --  --  --  --  --  --  --  --  --  --  --  -
-                viewIGT = true, -- Total race IGT viewCurRaceIGT = false, -- Current race IGT viewOverheats = true, -- Counts overheats over whole run viewDeaths = true, -- Counts viewDeaths over whole run --____________________________________________________________________________
+                viewIGT = true, -- Total race IGT viewCurRaceIGT = false, -- Current race IGT viewOverheats = true, -- Counts overheats over the whole run viewDeaths = true, -- Counts deaths over the whole run --____________________________________________________________________________
 ------------------------------------------------------------------------------
 }
 ```
 Here is where all settings can be modified.
 The script settings include a minimal description of each option, this should be enough to work with.
-For most cases the **```preset```** setting is the only setting that will need to be adjusted.
+For most cases **```preset```** is the only setting that will need to be adjusted.

 > [!caution]
 > ```lua